Giully314/amelia/README.md

 # Intro
 Amelia is an operating system developed for learning purposes.
+For more informations about the design and implementation, check the `doc` directory.

 # Resources
 ## Articles